- What happens if your car is stolen

 1. Ensure your vehicle was really stolen

-Before you report a theft, make sure that your vehicle has actually been stolen.
+Before you report your car stolen, make sure that your vehicle has actually been taken.

 Look at where you parked your car and check for any signs indicating it might not have been legally parked.
 If you find signs that regulate parking in that spot, there may also be a phone number to call if your car has been towed.
 If that's the case, put in a call to the towing company.